MdAlSiam/mdalsiam.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Presented our paper "Self-Supervised Learning for SAR Target Recognition" as a **Top 5 finalist** for the best paper award at IEEE SoutheastCon 2025! 🏆
+Presented our paper **"Self-Supervised Learning for SAR Target Recognition"** as a **Top 5 finalist** for the best paper award at IEEE SoutheastCon 2025!